 - Dress your kids in second-hand clothes.
 Visit your thrift shop to find high-quality pieces at a better price.

-- Start the tradition of getting together and have fun on a family game night.
+- Instead of going out, have fun on a family game night.

 Frugality in Relationships

 - Light up some candles, cook something tasty, and wear fancy clothes to have a memorable at-home date night.